12David1/12David1/README.md

-<h1 align="center">Hi 👋, I'm David Perry</h1>
+<h1 align="center">System.Console.Write("Hello World, I'm David Perry");</h1>
-<h3 align="center">💻 Aspiring IT Professional | 🎓 Student at Belgium Campus | 🌍 Based in Gauteng, South Africa</h3>
+<h3 align="center">💻 Aspiring Software developer | 🎓 Student at Belgium Campus | 🌍 Based in Gauteng, South Africa</h3>

 ---

 ## 🚀 About Me

 I'm a passionate and dedicated IT student at **Belgium Campus**, currently pursuing a **Education in Information Technology** (2025 - 2027).
 My interests include databases, web design, and practical applications of Microsoft tools like Access and Excel.
-I’m always eager to grow, learn, and apply new technologies to real-world problems.
+I’m always eager to grow, learn, and apply new technologies to real-world problems i code daily and try to improve my education with side projects like https://coddy.tech/profile.

 ---